FUNDAMENTAL ITINERARY

 Professor: Fabrice Bourlez (France/Belgium)

-40h of recorded classes + 10h of discussion
+40h of recorded classes + 15h of live discussion

 For several decades Jacques Lacan will provide a teaching especially during his Seminar.
 He will say repeatedly: he does not seek to transmit a knowledge.
 His seminar is a space for a psychoanalyst to say, in the position of an analysand.